Lucky loser: College basketball

+Since many teams are selected for the NCAA tournament despite losing in their conference tournament, and it is not uncommon for them to win the NCAA tournament, not every such team can be branded a lucky loser.
+However, many conferences are regarded as weaker and will clearly have only one team representing each of them at the NCAA tournament.
+Further, the seeding of a team that receives an automatic bid to the NCAA tournament implicitly confirms or disproves the team would have received an at-large bid.
+Therefore, a team that qualifies for the NCAA tournament despite losing in its conference tournament and clearly would not have received an at-large bid has characteristics typical of a lucky loser.

-In 2022, the Bellarmine Knights won the ASUN Tournament but were ineligible for the NCAA Tournament, because they were in the second year of their four-year transition period from Division II.
-The Jacksonville State Gamecocks, who lost in the ASUN Tournament semifinals, were awarded the conference's automatic bid, because they were the conference's regular-season champions.
-The Gamecocks lost their first-round game in the NCAA Tournament to Auburn, 80–61.
+In 2022, the Bellarmine Knights won the ASUN Tournament but were ineligible for the NCAA tournament, because they were in the second year of their four-year transition period from Division II.
+The Jacksonville State Gamecocks, who lost in the ASUN tournament semifinals, were awarded the conference's automatic bid, because they were the conference's regular-season champions.
+The Gamecocks lost their first-round game in the NCAA tournament to Auburn, 80–61.

-The Merrimack Warriors were ineligible for the 2023 NCAA Tournament, because they were just a few months away from completing the mandated four-year reclassification process from Division II to Division I. Merrimack's victory in the semifinals of the conference tournament was completed before the second semifinal between the Fairleigh Dickinson Knights and the Saint Francis Red Flash began, which meant both teams knew that the winner of their semifinal game would get the automatic bid.
+The Merrimack Warriors were ineligible for the 2023 NCAA tournament, because they were just a few months away from completing the mandated four-year reclassification process from Division II to Division I. Merrimack's victory in the semifinals of the conference tournament was completed before the second semifinal between the Fairleigh Dickinson Knights and the Saint Francis Red Flash began, which meant both teams knew that the winner of their semifinal game would get the automatic bid.
 The Knights defeated the Red Flash, 70–50, to earn the automatic bid.
-Three days later, Fairleigh Dickinson became a lucky loser, when it lost the NEC tournament championship game to Merrimack, 67–67.
-Fairleigh Dickinson went on to defeat Texas Southern, 84–61, in a First Four contest on March 15, before its 63–58 upset of Purdue at Nationwide Arena two days later, to become the second-ever underdog to win a #1 vs. #16 match.
-Fairleigh Dickinson was eliminated from the NCAA Tournament with a 78–70 loss to Florida Atlantic in the second round on March 19.
+Three days later, Fairleigh Dickinson became a lucky loser, when it lost the NEC tournament championship game to Merrimack, 67–66.
+Fairleigh Dickinson went on to defeat the Texas Southern Tigers, 84–61, in a First Four contest on March 15, before its 63–58 upset of the Purdue Boilermakers at Nationwide Arena two days later, to become the second-ever underdog to win a #1 vs. #16 match.
+Fairleigh Dickinson was eliminated from the NCAA tournament with a 78–70 loss to the Florida Atlantic Owls in the second round on March 19.